-Deploying the AcuSensor agent for JAVA - Docker (Spring Boot)
+Deploying the AcuSensor agent for Java - Docker (Spring Boot)

-🔍 AcuSensor Network PreRequisites
+AcuSensor Network Prerequisites

-Note: This document assumes that you are logged into the docker host as root, and that all files for this web application will be kept in the folder "/root/myspringapp/"
+NOTE: This document assumes that you are logged into the Docker host as root and that all files for this web application will be kept in the folder "/root/myspringapp/"

-Prepare Folder for Spring Boot Docker deployment
+Step 1: Prepare the folder for Spring Boot Docker deployment

-On the docker host, run the following command:
+• On the Docker host, run the following command:

 • mkdir /root/myspringapp/

-Preparing AcuSensor for your container
+Step 2: Prepare AcuSensor for your container

-• Create a Target in your Acunetix UI for the exact URL of your new web application (for example: http://myspringapp.example.com:8080/ )
+• Create a Target in your Acunetix UI for the exact URL of your new web application (for example: http://myspringapp.example.com:8080/)

-• Download the Acunetix JAVA AcuSensor for your web application target from the Acunetix UI
+• Download the Acunetix Java AcuSensor for your web application target from the Acunetix UI.

-• Copy the Acunetix JAVA AcuSensor (AcuSensor.jar) to the docker host into folder /root/myspringapp/
+• Copy the Acunetix Java AcuSensor (AcuSensor.jar) to the Docker host into folder /root/myspringapp/

-Preparing Spring Boot web application for your container
+Step 3: Prepare the Spring Boot web application for your container

 • Build your application called, for this example, myspringapp.jar

-• Copy the JAR file for your web application myspringapp.jar to the docker host folder /root/myspringapp/
+• Copy the JAR file for your web application myspringapp.jar to the Docker host folder /root/myspringapp/

 • To create and edit your Dockerfile, run the following command: